Mag1cByt3s/MagicDump/README.md

 # MagicDump

-MagicDump is an automated tool designed to remotely dump credentials from Windows machines, including SAM, LSA, NTDS, and DPAPI.
+MagicDump is an automated tool designed to remotely dump credentials from Windows machines, including SAM, LSA, NTDS, DPAPI, and many other credential stores.
 It simplifies the process of extracting sensitive information, providing organized output and support for multiple authentication methods.

 <br>